-The resistance to these resolutions was immense.
-If they could not satisfy the peasants and if they became the signal for a powerful recrudescence of the peasant risings, to the nobles, the higher clergy and the King these resolutions signified the spoliation of Church and nobility.
-From that day began", the hidden agitation, which was fomented unceasingly and with an ever-growing ardour against the Revolution.
+The National Assembly, it can be seen, meant to make its decisions concerning the new administrative organisation for France respected.
+But this new organisation encountered a formidable opposition on the part of the higher clergy, the nobility and the upper middle classes, and it took years of a revoardour against the Revolution.
 The Assembly believed it could safeguard the rights of landed property, and in ordinary times a law of that kind might have attained this end.
 But in the villages people understood that the night of August 4 had dealt a tremendous blow at all feudal rights, and that the resolutions of August 5 to 11 had stripped the landlords of them, even though redemption of these rights was imposed upon the peasants.
-The general spirit of these resolutions, which included the abolition of the tithes,
+The general spirit of these resolutions, which included the abolition of the tithes, the rights of hunting and other privileges, clearly indicated to the people that the interests of the people are superior to the rights which property-owners may have acquired in the course of history.
+They contained the condemnation, in the name of justice, of all the hereditary privileges of feudalism.
+And henceforth nothing could rehabilitate those rights in the mind of the peasant.